 Not every seasonal event or day is right for your business.
-For example, a service based business may not get the advantage on participating on a Black Friday Special, as their mark up’s don’t validate the theme of the promotion.
-Black Friday originated in the USA, as the day after Thanksgiving and was used to describe the heavy traffic and shopping that would occur after Thanksgiving.
+For example, a service-based business may not get the advantage of participating in a Black Friday Special, as their mark up’s don’t validate the promotion theme.
+Black Friday originated in the USA as the day after Thanksgiving and was used to describe the heavy traffic and shopping that would occur after Thanksgiving.

 Marketers of large retail stores then took this and converted it into an opportunity to move old stock before they bought in the new stock in time for Christmas.
-These deep discounts were renown for being in excess of 50% off.
-As consumers realised that they could wait for these sales, they held back spend in the preceding months, especially on electronic goods, in anticipation for the big sale.
+These deep discounts were renowned for being more than 50% off.
+As consumers realized that they could wait for these sales, they held back to spend in the preceding months, especially on electronic goods, in anticipation of the big sale.

-Unfortunately, these types of sales can also negatively affect the Christmas rush, as customers pre-loaded their shopping on Black Friday with cheaper gift ideas.
+Unfortunately, these sales types can also negatively affect the Christmas rush, as customers pre-loaded their shopping on Black Friday with cheaper gift ideas.

-Service based businesses have no value in offering 50% or more discounts for their services, as this may result in them running at a loss for the promotion and anything less as a promotional idea is snubbed as not being good enough.
-So sometimes, it is better to just stay away from the deal in its entirety.
+Service-based businesses have no value in offering 50% or more discounts for their services, as it may result in them running at a loss for the promotion, and anything less as a promotional idea is snubbed as not being good enough.
+So sometimes, it is better to stay away from the deal in its entirety.